Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/color/alpha_over.rst

 Strange Halos or Outlines
 =========================

-This section clarifies the functionality of premultiplied-alpha button.
+This section clarifies the functionality of the premultiplied alpha button.
 An alpha channel has a value of between 0 and 1.
 To make an image transparent (to composite it over another one), the RGB pixel values are multiplied by the alpha values